Flashusdt920/flashcrypto/replit.md

 - Fixed missing Home and Logout buttons on pricing page
 - Added fallback functionality for navigation buttons
 - Enhanced sidebar admin panel access based on role checking
+- Added tabbed interface in admin panel for users and subscriptions

 ## Deployment Configuration
 - Changed deployment target from "static" to "cloudrun"